Sandy Powell (costume designer)

-Early life
+Early life and education

 Powell was born in London in 1960, and grew up in Brixton and Clapham.
 Her father worked in casinos, while her mother was a secretary.
+In 2023, Powell said in an interview with fashion journalist Suzy Menkes that, despite their close friendship, she was not related to fellow costume designer Anthony Powell.
+Information about them being cousins has falsely spread online.
 Powell learned to sew from her mother on a Singer sewing machine, drew pictures of clothes, designed and made outfits for her dolls, and started making her own clothes from a young age.
 She also developed an interest in film and theatre from an early age.

 Powell attended Sydenham High School, and in 1978 she completed an art foundation course at Saint Martin's School of Art, where she became acquainted with Lea Anderson, who later became a dancer and choreographer as well as Powell's collaborator.
 In 1979, Powell began a BA in theatre design at the Central School of Art and Design, but left after two years before completing her degree and started working for fringe theatre companies.

 Career

+1980–1997: Early work

 After leaving Central, Powell began a working relationship with dancer and choreographer Lindsay Kemp, whom she greatly admired.
 She designed costumes for his productions, the first of which was the show Nijinsky at La Scala in Milan.
 In the early 1980s, Powell became acquainted with filmmaker Derek Jarman, who became a mentor and an influential figure in her life.
 Following Jarman's advice, she spent a year working on music videos.
 She made her entry into the film industry in 1986, designing costumes for the Jarman film Caravaggio.

 In 1992, Powell achieved prominence in the period drama film Orlando, directed by Sally Potter.
 Operating on a limited budget, Powell created elaborate costumes for the gender-switching and time-traveling protagonist (played by Tilda Swinton), for which she received her first Academy Award nomination for Best Costume Design.
-Powell also began a collaboration with director Neil Jordan, which would produce a total of five films including The Crying Game (1992), Interview with the Vampire (1994) and Michael Collins (1996).
+Powell also began a collaboration with director Neil Jordan, which would produce a total of six films including the crime thriller The Crying Game (1992), the gothic horror film Interview with the Vampire (1994) and the period drama Michael Collins (1996).